MicrosoftDocs/common-data-model-and-service/common-data-model/manufacturing-accelerator.md

 > [!div class="mx-imgBorder"]
 > ![Developer onboarding screen - select EDI](media/mfg-dev-edi.png "Developer onboarding screen - select EDI")

-The basic information that the developer or supplier IT team needs to provide and the information they need to send message securely to the right API end point.
+The basic information that the developer or supplier IT team needs to provide and the information they need to send a message securely to the right API end point.
 There are multiple tabs, as in the view below.
 <!--note from editor: There's a word missing in teh sentence above around the word "message", but I can't tell what you are trying to say.
 Please fix.  -->

 > [!div class="mx-imgBorder"]